 The undercoating material shall not cover any exhaust components of the chassis.

-73. Ventilation.
+74. Ventilation

 Body shall be equipped with suitable, controlled ventilating system of sufficient capacity to maintain proper quantity of air under operating conditions without opening of windows except in extremely warm weather.